zontreck/iTunes-Backup-Extract/README.md

 Same goes for features and such, just open a PR or issue, it'll get looked at.

+## Author
+Tara Piccari created this software on 8/10/2019 and this software is licensed under the GPLv2

 # FAQ

 ## Why free?